Blogs on the future of software.

 Stop Grepping, Ask the Compiler

 When you change a function, the compiler already knows everything about it.
-What calls it, what types flow through it, what breaks if you touch its signature.
 But agents don't use it.
 They grep.